 - A detective or police officer will call you immediately to discuss the case and meet with you at an on-campus location you choose.
 The detectives or officers will also immediately collect evidence at the scene of the crime to prevent its destruction and/or removal.

-- You will be advised of your right to file a complaint with EOS and will be referred to Student Counseling Services and Student Health Services.
+- You will be advised of your right to file a complaint with EOS and will be referred to Wellness 360 and counseling.

 - UTSA PD’s Crime Victim’s Liaison will discuss safety plans, crime victim rights, available UTSA resources and other concerns with you.